-6. Service
+5. Service

 - a.
-Have your machine serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the machine is maintained. - b.
-Never service damaged BATTERY packs.Service of BATTERY packs should only be performed by the manufacturer or authorized service providers. - Maintain labels and nameplates on the tool.
+Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained. - b.
+Never service damaged BATTERY packs.Service of BATTERY packs should only be performed by the manufacturer or authorized service providers. - c.
+Maintain labels and nameplates on the tool.
 These carry important safety information.
 If unreadable or missing, contact Harbor Freight Tools for a replacement.

-7. General Chain Saw Safety Warnings
+- 6. General Chain Saw Safety Warnings - a.

-- a.
-Follow all instructions when clearing jammed material, storing or servicing the chain saw.
-Make sure the switch is off and the battery pack is removed.
-Unexpected actuation of the chain saw while clearing jammed material or servicing may result in serious personal injury. - b.
 Keep all parts of the body away from the saw chain when the chain saw is operating.
 Before you start the chain saw, make sure the saw chain is not contacting anything.
-A moment of inattention while operating chain saws may cause entanglement of your clothing or body with the saw chain. - c.
+A moment of inattention while operating chain saws may cause entanglement of your clothing or body with the saw chain. - b.
 Always hold the chain saw with your right hand on the rear handle and your left hand on the front handle.
-Holding the chain saw with a reversed hand configuration increases the risk of personal injury and should never be done. - d.
-Hold the chain saw by insulated gripping surfaces only, because the saw chain may contact hidden wiring.
-Saw chains contacting a "live" wire may make exposed metal parts of the machine "live" and could give the operator an electric shock. - e.
+Holding the chain saw with a reversed hand configuration increases the risk of personal injury and should never be done. - c.
+Hold the chain saw by insulated gripping surfaces only, because the saw chain may contact hidden wiring or its own cord.

+Saw chains contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - d.
 Wear eye protection.
 Further protective equipment for hearing, head, hands, legs and feet is recommended.
-Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - f.
-Do not operate a chain saw, on a ladder, from a rooftop, or any unstable support.
-Operation of a chain saw in this manner could result in serious personal injury. - g.
-Do not operate a chain saw in a tree unless you have been specifically trained to do so.
-Operation of a chain saw in a tree without proper training could increase the risk of serious personal injury. - h.
+Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - e.
+Do not operate a chain saw in a tree, on a ladder, from a rooftop, or any unstable support.
+Operation of a chain saw while up in a tree may result in personal injury. - f.
 Always keep proper footing and operate the chain saw only when standing on fixed, secure and level surface.
 Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the chain saw.

-- i.
+- g.
 When cutting a limb that is under tension, be alert for spring back.
-When the tension in the wood fibres is released, the spring loaded limb may strike the operator and/or throw the chain saw out of control. - j.
+When the tension in the wood fibres is released, the spring loaded limb may strike the operator and/or throw the chain saw out of control. - h.
 Use extreme caution when cutting brush and saplings.
-The slender material may catch the saw chain and be whipped toward you or pull you off balance. - k.
+The slender material may catch the saw chain and be whipped toward you or pull you off balance. - i.
 Carry the chain saw by the front handle with the chain saw switched off and away from your body.
 When transporting or storing the chain saw, always fit the guide bar cover.
-Proper handling of the chain saw will reduce the likelihood of accidental contact with the moving saw chain. - I. Follow instructions for lubricating, chain tensioning and changing the bar and chain.
+Proper handling of the chain saw will reduce the likelihood of accidental contact with the moving saw chain. - j.
+Follow instructions for lubricating, chain tensioning and changing the bar and chain.

-Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - m.
+Improperly tensioned or lubricated chain may either break or increase the chance for kickback. - k.
 Cut wood only.
 Do not use chain saw for purposes not intended.
 For example: do not use chain saw for cutting metal, plastic, masonry or non-wood building materials.

-Use of the chain saw for operations different than intended could result in a hazardous situation. - n.
-Do not attempt to fell a tree until you have an understanding of the risks and how to avoid them.
-Serious injury could occur to the operator or bystanders while felling a tree. - DANGER!
+Use of the chain saw for operations different than intended could result in a hazardous situation. - Do not attempt to fell a tree until you have an understanding of the risks and how to avoid them.
+Serious injury could occur to the operator or bystanders while felling a tree. - m.
+DANGER!
 People with pacemakers should not use chain saws.
 Chain saws produce strong electromagnetic fields that can cause pacemaker interference or pacemaker failure.
-People with pacemakers should consult their physician(s) for advice. - 8.
-Causes and operator prevention of kickback:
+People with pacemakers should consult their physician(s) for advice.

+7. Causes and operator prevention of kickback: